golioth/docs/docs/data-routing/3-transformers/9-webhook.md

 :::

 The `webhook` transformer invokes an external API endpoint and, on success, replaces the data message content and content type with that of the response.
+If both the input and output are `application/json` data, the `embed` parameter can be used to preserve the original data, returning a merged JSON object where the input data is embedded under the top-level `input` key, and the output data is returned under the top-level `output` key.

 :::info Tip
 The `webhook` transformer is not to be confused with the [`webhook` data